niklasramo/palikka/README.md

 **Returns** &nbsp;&mdash;&nbsp; *anything*

-Returns undefined if deferred is pending otherwise returnsthe value the deferred was resolved/rejected with.
+Returns `undefined` if deferred is pending otherwise returns the value the deferred was resolved/rejected with.

 **Usage**